roryogorman/visita-galicia/README.md

 * [Balsamiq](https://balsamiq.com/)
     - Wireframes for the site were created on Balsamiq.
 * [Unsplash](https://unsplash.com/)
-    - Background 'Hero' Images on the Home & Shop pages of the site were sourced from this website.
+    - All images used on the site came from this source.
 * [Coolors](https://coolors.co/)
     - This site was used to source the colour palette throughout the website.
 * Chrome Developer Tools